 Our math curriculum is arranged in “unit chunks”.
 It is neither spiral nor mastery-based.
 It represents how Rob and I used to be taught math in the 1980’s.
 We really like this approach since it allows for focused time to be spent learning one skill at a time!
 Foundational lessons stick when learning in unit chunks rather than getting mixed and muddled.
 There are tasks in future years of any math usage that, of course, have some of that mixing together, but when you’re just new to a concept, we don’t feel that it is ideal to have a constant review of various topics.
 Instead, work with one topic at a time for a week to a month, then move on to see what you can learn in the next topic, setting the past topic aside for a while.
 In general, our unit chunks can be rearranged too so if an older sibling is in a measurement unit, then the younger child can be too! ♥ This type of topical learning can help to reinforce/review lessons for the older sibling and enhance the eagerness of a younger learner.
 We want to make it easy for you to be able to arrange things like this, if you want to do that.

 We have designed math for early levels ONLY.
 From a solid foundation, you can then figure out what style your student prefers for junior levels and up.
-I have a blog post (click here) about suggestions for grades 3-12 or you can check our online shop.
+I have a blog post (click here) about suggestions for grades 3-12 .
+And if you have a student interested in coding, for example, my suggestion is to add that skill after a foundation of these other math skills has been understood well.
 Look ahead to skill levels expected in future schools and plan accordingly to meet goals with whatever math program you do with your growing students.
 But it is much easier to figure out a student’s preferences/learning style when they have first grasped the foundations of math and have an ability to speak to you in more detail rather than trying to flip from curriculum to curriculum in the early years through trial-and-error.
 Thus, we offer our Beginner Math Sticks, Math Sticks 1, and Math Sticks 2 books which are so much fun to use!
 Math just might become YOUR child’s flavourite subject!

 So, how does math “stick” better?